Introduction to Spring Cloud

 Spring cloud-config is simply an application that is designated as a centralized server that serves up configuration information.
 The configuration information itself is backed by some kind of source control.
 The idea with spring cloud-config is that the client applications can connect over HTTP and they can retrieve their configuration settings when they startup.
 They can do this in addition to their internal sources of configuration be it internally package files or environment variables.

-Please look at the above image, we have config server and few spring client applications that are connecting to the config server.
+Please look at the above image, we have a config server and a few spring client applications that are connecting to the config server.
 The config server is something that we can run multiple copies of it.
 We can put this behind the load balancer which I have not mentioned here.
 The config server can serve up configuration information that comes from backing files on many different sources.
-There are two sides to a spring cloud-config.
+There are two sides to a spring cloud config.
 There is a spring cloud config server and there is a spring cloud config client.

 Config server is available in the GitHub URL mentioned below: